 Financial support: All of the above requires financial support, the lack of which can result in greatly reduced representational work.
 It is essential for representatives' countries to realize this fact.
-The Secretariat may be able to provide financial assistance for the participation of each regional member of the Committee (except developed countries, see Resolution Conf.
-13.1).

 Who is responsible for all this?

 Resolution Conf.
 11.1 (Rev. CoP13) recommends that: